-If eclipses were harbingers of end-times (at least for Yankees fans), then to call on one was a sign of one's power with the gods.
-This is the thinking that drove Columbus to take advantage of the Jamaican's fear.
-The moral question of his actions aside, the fact that he could possesses a book that predicted an eclipse years in advance from the other side of the globe is startling.
+The moral question of their actions aside, the fact that there exist tables and books that can predict an eclipse years in advance from around the globe (and have been able to do so for hundreds of years) is startling.
 The fact that those predictions can be tested, is what makes science so powerful.
 Wish to see a solar eclipse?
 Astronomers can calculate the location and time of any future eclipse down to the mile and the second.
 The proof of whether or not we are correct will be waiting for you when you get there: either you see the corona or you don't.
 If you don't, then we learn we didn't understand the world as well as we thought and we seek to correct what we failed to get right.
 This process is the tool for learning everything we know about the physical Universe in which we live.